brianereynolds/jazz-x/README.md

 ## Pre-reqs
 * A running AKS cluster
 * Nodepools named "cntrlblue" and "svcsblue".
-See appendix for creation
+See appendix for creation instructions

 ## Installation
 ```